InviteRobot/terms/terms-of-service.md

 ## Your Agreement with InviteRobot

-Julien Marchand ("InviteRobot" or "We") is a French corporation, having its registered office at 69, rue Suarez, 73200 Albertville, in France.
+Romain Petit ("InviteRobot" or "We") is a French corporation, having its registered office at 15 rue Jules Ferry, 73000 Chambéry, in France.
 Your access or use of the InviteRobot Service is governed by these Terms, which are binding and form a contract between you and InviteRobot.
 The "Service" means the services InviteRobot makes available and include our web sites (https://inviterobot.com), our blog, our widget, and any other software, sites, and services offered by InviteRobot in connection to any of those.

 Please read these Terms carefully before accessing or using the Service.
 In order to access or use the Service, You must first agree to the Terms.
 You understand and agree that InviteRobot will treat Your access or use of the Service as acceptance of the Terms from that point onwards.
 If you do not agree to all the terms and conditions of the Terms, then you may not access or use the Service.